-A legal entity can be a so-called "natural person" (e.g. Mme Dupont) or a "legal person" A legal entity can be a second (e.g. National Institute for Research).
+A legal entity can be a so-called "natural person" (e.g. Mme Dupont) or a "legal person" (e.g. National Institute for Research).

 However, there are certain minimum conditions that have to be met relating to participation from the EU and Associated countries.
 These conditions vary between funding scheme and may vary from call to call.
 See the call fiche for the conditions applicable to this call.